marcopaglio/BookingApp/README.md

   You can find it on **Settings** > **Windows Security** > **Device security** > **Core isolation details** > **Memory integrity**.
 As soon as turned this feature off, restart your machine to allow Windows to apply the change.

 If everything went right, your VM should now support AVX/AVX2 instructions as well as the host machine.
-You can make this check running the [previous section](#is-your-machine-compatible) instructions on the OS installed on your VM.  <br>
+You can make this check running the [previous section](#is-your-machine-compatible) instructions on the OS installed on your VM.<br>

 If you're using VirtualBox you can make this check earlier by looking at the below right side of your running VM: there must be an chip-like icon with a V letter inside (**IMAGE HERE**).
 Instead, if the V is inside a turtle (**IMAGE HERE**), it means that hypervisor is still running (and the virtualization is slower, just like a turtle) then AVX/AVX2 core instructions will be not supported.

-> InfoPoint :information_source:: I really recommand to revert all the changes here described as soon as you no longer have to use the VM.
+> InfoPoint :information_source:: It is really recommended to revert all the changes here described as soon as you no longer have to use the VM.

 ### What else?